RafalSzefler/pyautofac/README.md

 Note that the order of `builder.register_class()` calls doesn't matter.
 Dependencies are resolved during `await container.resolve()` call.

+The reason `.resolve` is an async function will be explained later.

 While it looks like more code it saves lots of time when dealing with complicated dependencies.
 You typicall use each container as a context manager: